Don Harwin: Political career

 In October 2016, in the wake of the release of taped conversations where U.S. presidential candidate Donald Trump bragged about his fame allowing him to grope women, a motion was tabled by Greens Legislative Councillor Jeremy Buckingham to condemn the Republican nominee's statements.
 The motion included the statement that the NSW parliament "agrees with those who have described Mr Trump as 'a revolting slug' unfit for public office".
 As the president of the upper house, Harwin allowed the term "revolting slug" to stand as suitable parliamentary language.
 The motion was passed.

 Following the resignation of Mike Baird as Premier, Gladys Berejiklian was elected as Liberal leader and sworn in as Premier.
 The first Berejiklian ministry was subsequently formed.
 Harwin resigned as President of the Legislative Council and was subsequently sworn in as the Minister for Resources, the Minister for Energy and Utilities, the Minister for the Arts, and the Vice-President of the Executive Council with effect from 30 January 2017.
 Following the 2019 state election Harwin was sworn in as the Special Minister of State, the Minister for Public Services and Employee Relations, Aboriginal Affairs and the Arts, and the Vice-President of the Executive Council in the second Berejiklian ministry with effect from 2 April 2019.
 He continued in his previous role as the Leader of the Government Business in the Legislative Council.

 Harwin resigned as Minister of the Arts on 10 April 2020, effective 15 April 2020, after being fined for supposedly defying the ban on non-essential travel during the COVID-19 pandemic in Australia.
 On 3 July 2020, his fine was dismissed and his ministerial and parliamentary portfolios were reinstated.

-On 18 December 2021 Harwin announced that he opted not to be considered in the new ministry due to personal reasons.
+On 18 December 2021 Harwin announced that he opted not to be considered in the new ministry for personal reasons.
 Harwin resigned from the Legislative Council on 22 March 2022.

+Harwin was NSW Liberal Party President when the party missed the deadline to nominate candidates in a number of councils.

 Personal life

 In a speech to the Legislative Council on 20 November 2014, Harwin publicly disclosed that he is gay.

+In March 2025, Harwin was appointed to the board of the Maritime Museum.